vesoft-inc/nebula-docs/docs-2.0-en/nebula-studio/quick-start/st-ug-import-data.md

 2. After completing the settings, click **Import**, enter the password for the NebulaGraph account, and confirm.

-After the import task is created, you can view the progress of the import task in the **Import Data** tab, which supports operations such as editing the task, viewing logs, downloading logs, reimporting, downloading configuration files, and deleting tasks.
+After the import task is created, you can view the progress of the import task in the **Import Data** tab, which supports operations such as filtering tasks based on graph space, editing the task, viewing logs, downloading logs, reimporting, downloading configuration files, and deleting tasks.

 ## Next